 Financial Model: The Basics

-In this article we provide a basic introduction to the startup financial model.
-The goal is to demystify one of the biggest headaches when preparing to fundraise.
-The key questions we will answer are what should be in your model, and why you need one.
+This article's goal is to demystify one of the biggest headaches when preparing to fundraise.
+The key questions we will address are what should be in your model, and why you need one.
 We will also provide links to some templates and tools that can help.
 Regardless of what investors want, there is a benefit to this exercise.
 It forces you to think clearly about your assumptions, pricing models, growth rates and churn.
 In addition, modelling shows you are targeting a big enough market, and helps plan for how much funding you really need.
 So, read on - you are one step closer to getting this whole thing over with.

 I don’t see the point of spending all that time putting together a financial model.
 It’s just guesswork, and reality will be completely different.

 We hear it all the time, and we can commiserate.
 As Mike Preuss points out, storytelling is a critical component of any company or startup, and the financial model is an extension of that story.
 It shows what is achievable, and what can be expected of the business.
 It paints a picture of the size of the market you are addressing, and tells the reader what your ambition is.
 In addition, it demonstrates whether or not you have realistic assumptions.

 The aim isn't to be 100% right (or any percent right really).
 Mark Suster of Upfront Ventures makes this point in his excellent blog:

 See I don’t care if your projections prove wrong over time.
 I care about your assumptions going in.
 I care about the thought that you’ve given to the customer problem.
 I care about how much you’ve thought about market share, competitors, adoption rates, etc

 What should your startup financial model look like?